 We aim to complete this piece of work by the autumn and anticipate that this will allow us to secure a sustainable future for the service, protect and care for the city’s assets and collections and make sure future generations can fully benefit from what is an internationally renowned heritage and cultural offer.

 Will the council still own the Royal Pavilion and museums if it moves to a Trust?

 Yes, there will be no change in ownership.
 The council will still own Royal Pavilion & Museums and their celebrated collections.
 We’ll also represent residents’ interests in how they are run.

 We need to find a way of generating new income for Royal Pavilion & Museums, as council budgets are reducing.
 This will put the service in the strongest position to offer opportunities for education, activities, events and exhibitions.

-Because it is the best option financially, it will be able to focus on maintaining the buildings and collections as well as create many more opportunities for residents and visitors to see and experience the collections and enjoy the buildings.
+Forming a Trust would enable us to focus on maintaining the buildings and collections as well as create many more opportunities for residents and visitors to see and experience the collections and enjoy the buildings.

 Remaining with the council

 Keeping the service with the council could put museums at risk of having to reduce what they offer or closing through lack of funds